 Individuals in good overall health who notice loose, sagging skin above or below the eyes can usually be considered good candidates for blepharoplasty.
 The signs of aging and the effects of gravity, especially in the area around the eyes, can lead to sagging of the upper eyelid skin and bagginess of the lower eyelids.
 The inelastic skin often creates a “tired” or “angry” appearance, or may make a person look older than they actually are.

-Ultimately, a consultation with Philadelphia plastic surgeon Dr. Joseph DiBello will help you determine if you are a candidate for eyelid surgery.
+Ultimately, a consultation with board-certified plastic surgeon Dr. Joseph DiBello will help you determine if you are a candidate for eyelid surgery.
 At that time, he will discuss what is involved in your personal surgical experience and the best technique for you to achieve a natural, more refreshed result.

 What Are the Different Types of Eyelid Surgery?

 Depending on your individual concerns, Dr. DiBello can help you determine which type of eyelid surgery is right for you.
 Some patients may even find they can benefit from a combination of both upper and lower blepharoplasty.

 Upper Eyelid Surgery

 Upper blepharoplasty addresses loose, hanging skin around the upper eyelid area, as well as any excess fat.
 This procedure can be employed to correct obstructed vision, and frequently helps patients achieve a happier, more youthful appearance.

 Lower eyelid surgery is designed to reduce or eliminate the appearance of bags, puffiness, and/or sagging skin below the eyes.
 Results of this procedure typically provide patients with a more rested and rejuvenated appearance.